Student Loan Information

 If families believe they require additional funding beyond what is offered to students through subsidized and unsubsidized Direct Loans, they may consider a private loan through a private lender.
 Private student loans are generally more expensive than student loans from the Federal Direct Loan Program under the U.S. Dept of Education.
 In most instances, the terms and conditions of Federal Direct student loans are more favorable for students and their families, and include benefits not offered with private education loans from banks, credit unions, or non-federal corporations.

 Advantages to federal loans are low, fixed interest rates, potentially deferred interest accrual, no credit / co-signer requirements, and various repayment and loan forgiveness options.
-As such, South Mountain Community College requires students who are considering educational loans to complete the Free Application for Federal Student Aid (FAFSA®) form.
+As such, South Mountain Community College requires students who are considering educational loans to first complete the Free Application for Federal Student Aid (FAFSA®) form.
 To do so, please visit https://studentaid.ed.gov/sa/fafsa.

 For more details and a chart that provides a summary of the differences between federal and private student loans please visit: https://studentaid.ed.gov/sa/types/loans/federal-vs-private